Anonymous-Humanoid/source-inspector/README.md

 [![License][license-image]][license-url]

 Note: This extension currently only supports desktop devices using Chrome or Chromium derivatives, such as Edge.
+We aim to support all the node types currently in use and not deprecated as per [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType).

 ## Motivation